J-E-J-S/pyminer/README.md

-## pyminer: A Python CLI for Mining Scientific Literature. ⛏ 💻
+## Pyminer: A Python CLI for Mining Scientific Literature. ⛏ 💻

 ### Prerequisites:
 - Python 3.8